UDST/orca/docs/source/core.rst

 listing which steps you want to run.
 Calling :py:func:`~orca.orca.run` with just a list of steps, as in the above example, will run through the steps once.
-To run the pipeline over some a sequence, provide those values as a sequence to :py:func:`~orca.orca.run` using the ``iter_vars`` argument.
+To run the pipeline over a sequence, provide those values as a sequence to :py:func:`~orca.orca.run` using the ``iter_vars`` argument.

 The ``iter_var`` injectable stores the current value from the ``iter_vars`` argument to :py:func:`~orca.orca.run` function.